junglok/tem-docs/docs/faqs/faq.md

     $> module --ignore_cache avail
     ```

-    If this command does find it, then you have an old personal spider cache.
+    If this command does find it, then you have an old personal lmod's spider cache.
 To remove it do:

     ```bash
     $> rm -rf ~/.cache/lmod